bentoml/BentoRAG/README.md

 BentoML is a framework for building reliable, scalable, and cost-efficient AI applications.
 It comes with everything you need for model serving, application packaging, and production deployment.

 We have already finished the RAG application in this repo.
 However, we will walk you through step by step on how to create a RAG application with Llama-Index and BentoML.
 This tutorial consists of three parts
-1. Quickstart on the usage of this repository
-2. Customize LlamaIndex Embedding Model with BentoML and Sentence Transformers
+1. Customize LlamaIndex Embedding Model with BentoML and Sentence Transformers
-3. Customize LlamaIndex LLM Model with BentoML and Mistral 7B
+2. Customize LlamaIndex LLM Model with BentoML and Mistral 7B

-## Quickstart
+3. Quickstart on the usage of this repository

 ### Clone this repository using git
 ```bash